Mike Campbell-Lamerton: Post-military

 He left the Army in 1985 and became bursar at Balliol College, Oxford, later being elected an Emeritus Fellow of the college.
 He also took a close interest in the fortunes of the university rugby club, whose president he eventually became.
 He was elected a Knight of Malta, the organisation which raises funds for Catholic charities.
 In 2001 prostate cancer was diagnosed, an illness he endured with great fortitude until his death on 17 March 2005, aged 71.

 Family

-Campbell-Lamerton was born on 1 August 1933 at the Royal Naval Hospital in Valletta, Malta, the elder of two sons of Lieutenant-Commander Robert Campbell-Lamerton, and his wife, Margaret.
-His father was killed in action in 1943 on North Atlantic convoy duty.
+Campbell-Lamerton was born on 1 August 1933 at the Royal Naval Hospital in Valletta, Malta, the elder of two sons of R.H.C.
+Lamerton, Warrant Engineer R.N., who died at Chatham Hospital, July 21, 1944, and his wife, Margaret.

 In 1956 Campbell-Lamerton met and married Marie-Christine (née Cottrell) while stationed in Gibraltar.
-They had three sons: Jeremy, (born 1959) who also played lock for Scotland five times in the 1986–7 season, Michael Patrick (born 1958), Ian Anthony (born 1962) and a daughter Clare Josephine Margaret (born 1961).
+They had three sons: Jeremy, (born 1959) who also played lock for Scotland five times in the 1986–87 season, Michael Patrick (born 1958), Ian Anthony (born 1962) and a daughter Clare Josephine Margaret (born 1961).